jzhang538/IDS-project2/README.md

 <img width="642" src="assets/2.png">

-## 3. Deploy the project on the cloud.
+## 3. Deploy the project on the cloud via AWS App Runner

 * 1. Deploy the codebase on AWS Cloud9.